samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 *Cost: 1 Sorcery Point*

-When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell’s full force.
+When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.
 To do so, spend 1 Sorcery Point and choose a number of those creatures up to your Charisma modifier (minimum of one creature).
 A chosen creature automatically succeeds on its saving throw against the spell, and it takes no damage if it would normally take half damage on a successful save.

 #### Distant Spell

 *Cost: 1 Sorcery Point*

-When you cast a spell that has a range of at least 5 feet, you can spend 1 Sorcery Point to double the spell’s range.
-Or when you cast a spell that has a range of Touch, you can spend 1 Sorcery Point to make the spell’s range 30 feet.
+When you cast a spell that has a range of at least 5 feet, you can spend 1 Sorcery Point to double the spell's range.
+Or when you cast a spell that has a range of Touch, you can spend 1 Sorcery Point to make the spell's range 30 feet.

 #### Empowered Spell